kkurianski/kkurianski.github.io/about.md

 <p>
 I'm an Associate Professor of Mathematics at California State University Fullerton (CSUF), a <a href="https://www.siam.org/publications/siam-news/articles/2024-class-of-mgb-siam-early-career-fellows/" style="color:MidnightBlue">2024-2026 MGB-SIAM Early Career Fellow</a>, and a <a href="https://maa.org/maa-project-next/" style="color:MidnightBlue">2020 Project NExT</a> Brown Dot.
     I earned my B.S. in applied mathematics from Cal Poly Pomona and my Ph.D. in mathematics from MIT under the supervision of Gigliola Staffilani.
-    As a graduate student, I was an NSF Graudate Research Fellow, an MIT Dean of Science Fellow, and a 2019 MIT Graduate Woman of Excellence.
+    As a graduate student, I was an NSF Graduate Research Fellow, an MIT Dean of Science Fellow, and a 2019 MIT Graduate Woman of Excellence.
     I'm a first-generation college student, and as an undergrad I participated in the <a href="https://www.cpp.edu/mcnair/index.shtml" style="color:MidnightBlue">McNair Scholars Program</a>, the <a href="https://www.mathalliance.org/" style="color:MidnightBlue">Math Alliance</a>, and the <a href="https://oge.mit.edu/graddiversity/msrp/" style="color:MidnightBlue">MIT Summer Research Program</a>
     (I encourage students to check out all of them!).
 After receiving my doctorate,